canonical/platform-engineering-docs/onboarding/how-to/install-local-smtp-server.md

 inet_protocols = all
 virtual_alias_maps = hash:/etc/postfix/virtual
 ```
-Now check if /etc/postfix/virtual has right permissions so Postfix can read it and then run the following command to activate it.
+Now check if `/etc/postfix/virtual` has right permissions so Postfix can read it and then run the following command to activate it.

 ```
 postmap /etc/postfix/virtual
 ```
 ### Restart Postfix
-Restart postfix
+Restart Postfix
 ```
 systemctl restart postfix
 ```